Garrett Mitchell Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 19th in the league.
+- The pitching staff for the Diamondbacks has a collective 9.1 K/9, the 10th-best in MLB.

-- The Diamondbacks' 5.28 team ERA ranks 22nd across all MLB pitching staffs.
+- The Diamondbacks have the 19th-ranked team ERA among all MLB pitching staffs (4.78).

-- The Diamondbacks give up the second-most home runs in baseball (18 total, 1.8 per game).
+- Diamondbacks pitchers combine to surrender 18 total home runs at a rate of 1.6 per game (third-most in the league).

-- Gallen (0-1) gets the start for the Diamondbacks, his third of the season.
+- The Diamondbacks are sending Kelly (0-1) out for his third start of the season.

-- The righty last pitched on Tuesday against the San Diego Padres, when he went six innings, allowing four earned runs while giving up seven hits.
+- In his last time out on Friday, the right-hander tossed 5 2/3 innings against the Los Angeles Dodgers, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.